eejwa/Array_Seis_Circle/README.md

 # Array_Seis_Circle
 (work in progress) python package for array seismology methods correcting for a curved wavefront.

 This is a work in progess and significant changes in the codes may occur, but these will be documented.
+I would suggest cloning this onto your machine and add the path to Circ_Array to your $PYTHON_PATH for use.

 ## Brief Descriptions of the directories and what is in them: